Balance constants for Coxeter groups: The fully commutative case

 \subsection{Fully commutative elements in Coxeter groups}

 For $(W,S)$ any Coxeter system and $w \in W$, we write $\mc{R}_w$ for the set of reduced words of $w$.
-A well-known result of Tits \cite{Tits-words} implies that all elements of $\mc{R}_w$ are connected by relations of the form
+A well known result of Tits \cite{Tits-words} implies that all elements of $\mc{R}_w$ are connected by relations of the form

 with $m_{ij} \geq 2$ factors on each side.
 Applying such a relation to a reduced word is called a \emph{commutation move} when $m_{ij}=2$ and a \emph{braid move} otherwise.
-Allowing only commutation moves determines an equivalent relation $\sim$ on $\mathcal{R}_w$, and the elements of $\mathcal{R}_w / \sim$ are called commutation classes.
+Allowing only commutation moves determines an equivalence relation $\sim$ on $\mathcal{R}_w$, and the elements of $\mathcal{R}_w / \sim$ are called \emph{commutation classes}.

 \begin{defin}[Stembridge \cite{Stembridge}] An element $w \in W$ is called \emph{fully commutative} if $\mc{R}_w$ consists of a single commutation class.
 Equivalently, $w$ is fully commutative if no reduced word for $w$ admits a braid move. \end{defin}